Buy LED Grow Lights For Sale Online

 3. Growth Stage

-The final factor to consider is for which stage of plant growth you will be using the light.
-If you plan to use it for the vegging stage only, you would be best off getting a light with a mostly blue spectrum, specialized for that growth phase.
+The final factor to consider is for which stage of growth you will be using the light.
+If you plan to use it for the vegging stage only, you would be best off getting a light with a mostly blue spectrum, specialized for the vegging phase.

 Similarly, a mostly red spectrum light will be best for the flowering stage.

-Most growers prefer a light that can take their plants all the way from clone to harvest.
+Most growers prefer a light that can take their weed all the way from clone to harvest.
 For this you'll want a light that includes both the red and the blue spectrum.

 We prefer to use full-spectrum lights (see question 4 below for an explanation why), but there are different ways manufacturers achieve a full spectrum light with LEDs: white diodes or multiple colored diodes.
 There is no conclusive evidence that proves one is better than the other; it's just a matter of preference.